missmultiverse/gpt-4-wp-plugin/README.md

 ## REST API Endpoints

 All endpoints require the `gpt-api-key` header with a valid API key.
+The role tied to the API key is used automatically; include `gpt_role` only if you need to explicitly specify it.

 ### 1. **Ping (Agent → WordPress)**
 - **GET** `/wp-json/gpt/v1/post`